BA in Child Study and Human Development

 - Concentration 1: Child and Family Health / Well-Being

-- Concentration 2: 21st Century Literacies: Media and Technology
+- Concentration 2: Children, Media and the Arts

 - Concentration 3: Individual Plan of Study (see IPS guidelines)

-- One Applied Experience or Research Experience (can be fulfilled by two half-courses totaling 4 Credits, when applicable.)
+- Majors must complete a minimum of 3.0 credits or a maximum of 4.0 credits in either an Applied Experience or Research Experience course.
+One Applied Experience (can be fulfilled by two half-courses totaling 4 Credits, when applicable.)
 Students may not double-count courses for both the Applied or Research Experience requirement AND as electives towards their concentration.

 - Three Electives (For Concentrations 1 and 2, only ONE of the three electives may be in a related fields course taken outside the CSHD Department; with prior approval from their major advisor, students choosing Concentration 3 may take TWO courses from outside the CSHD Department.)
 (Note: no related fields course counted if the CSHD major's list includes ASL 2 and ASL 3).